-- (e) any policy, requirement or measure including, without limitation, a requirement obtaining (or denying) any security clearance to any company, personnel or equipment; or - (iii) to prevent a Party from taking any action in pursuance of its obligations under the United Nations Charter for the maintenance of international peace and security. - 33.2 Each Party shall inform the other Party to the fullest extent possible of measures taken under Article 33.1 and of their termination. - 33.3 Nothing in this Chapter shall be construed to require a Party to accord the benefits of this Treaty to an investor of the other Party where a Party adopts or maintains measures in any legislation or regulations which it considers necessary for the protection of its essential security interests with respect to a non-Party or an investor of a non-Party that would be violated or circumvented if the benefits of this Chapter were accorded to such juridical person or to its investments. - 33.4 This Article shall be interpreted in accordance with the understanding of the Parties on security exceptions as set out in Annex 1, which shall form an integral part of this Treaty.
+33.2 Each Party shall inform the other Party to the fullest extent possible of measures taken under paragraph 1 of this Article and of their termination, where such measures affect the implementation of this Treaty.

+33.3 Nothing in this Chapter shall be construed to require a Party to accord the benefits of this Treaty to an investor of the other Party where a Party adopts or maintains measures in any legislation or regulations which it considers necessary for the protection of its essential security interests with respect to a non-Party or an investor of a non-Party that would be violated or circumvented if the benefits of this Treaty were accorded to such juridical person or to its investments.

+33.4 This Article shall be interpreted in accordance with the understanding of the Parties on security exceptions as set out in the Annex, which shall form an integral part of this Treaty.